 - Safety, safety, safety.
 Using machinery and driving when you do not have a licence is dangerous.
 We do not want you or the employers to be put in compromising situations

 On application to this programme, it is not essential to already have your driver’s licence.
 However, you must pass your test before departure, otherwise your place on the farm will be postponed.
-Driving is a great skill to have in life in general, so this is a great opportunity to motivate yourself to pass your test!
+Driving is a great skill to have so this is a great opportunity to motivate yourself to pass your test!

 Being a smoker poses a few problems to farmers in Australia.
 You must let us know if you are a smoker or not- if you fail to do so, it is harder for us to find you work.
 The reasons for this are: